Kyriosity/read-write/README+/software/ArcDeco/README.md

 <br />
 Which, culturally speaking, mix, tint, blur, or <br />shade (if not wash off) the four paints.<br />
 <br />
-Initiative and funding render the canvas. <br />
+Initiative and funding prime the canvas. <br />
 Abstraction/math/logic and artistic skills, <br />domain expertise, and creativity prop the picture.
 </td></tr></table>